microsoft/datashaper/javascript/react/docs/react.api.md

 // @public (undocumented)
 export function useFormatedColumnArgWithCount(): (step: Step, columnNames: string[]) => object;

-// Warning: (ae-missing-release-tag) "useFormattedNumber" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export function useFormattedNumber(value: number | undefined, formatter?: string): string;

 // Warning: (ae-forgotten-export) The symbol "NameSetter" needs to be exported by the entry point index.d.ts
 // Warning: (ae-missing-release-tag) "useGoBack" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //